Skip to content

 The Good Energy Group (GOOD)

-Solar farms represent part of the firm’s business operations, but it also installs solar units for those customers who want to generate their own green electricity.
+The Good Energy Group is a UK-based end-customer-facing energy supplier that is picking up market share thanks to its commitment to providing energy that is 100% renewable.
+The company operates via its three segments: supply, electricity generation, and holding companies.
+Solar farms represent part of the firm’s business operations, installing solar units for those customers who want to generate their own green electricity.
 It is also a key player in the rollout of EV charging stations across the UK.
-More than 3% of vehicles on the road currently use green energy, with that number tipped to soar in coming years.

-The Good Energy Firm will be a top pick for investors who give additional weight to ecological factors.
+Ethical investing: The Good Energy Firm will be a top pick for investors who give additional weight to ecological factors.
 The firm’s engagement with stakeholders and ESG and CSR initiatives reflects a whole-hearted commitment to playing a part in the fight against global warming.

 Ørsted A/S (OMX)

 While Ørsted isn’t listed on the London Stock Exchange, it is easily traded from the UK, where it has significant exposure.
-The company has been developing UK green energy facilities since 2004 and currently operates 12 offshore windfarms, has one under construction, and three more in the pipeline.
+The company has been developing UK green energy facilities since 2004 and currently operates offshore wind farms globally. Ørsted is one of the sector’s most prominent firms and one of the few genuinely green energy giants.

-For many years, Scandinavian firms have led the way in terms of balancing corporate and social responsibilities.
+ESG: For many years, Scandinavian firms have led the way in terms of balancing corporate and social responsibilities.
 Danish-based Ørsted ticks the box if you’re looking to buy into a firm that devotes time and resources to good work practices and social projects.

 BP (BP)